choyiny/afullstop/README.md

 @anu0012 - animate.css

-@conscou - background color change
+@conscou - background color change, dictionary definition

 ## License
 The code is licensed under the MIT Open Source License.
 Please see `LICENSE` for more information.